CentroDL/godot/w01/d01/student/intro_to_ruby_lab_prompt.md

 1. Calculate how long, in minutes and seconds, it takes to receive a radio signal from Mars.
 2. Say your parents are vacationing on Pluto.
 They want to wish you a Happy New Years right as the ball drops at midnight in Times Square.
 When should they send their message?

 > What do we need to know to solve this problem?
 How would we structure a program to solve it?
 What kinds of input and output do we use?
+What assumptions will we make to make the problem *solvable*?
 What algorithms are involved?

 ## Bonus 2: Purity of Essence / Peace on Earth